Kids living in ‘deplorable’ RV, parents arrested - NewsBreak

 JENNINGS, La.
 (KLFY)– Jennings Police carried out a welfare check at a local truck stop on Feb.
 8 after receiving a call concerned about a juvenile.

-When officers arrived at the truck stop, they found Daniel Myers and Kyla Hosea of Conroe, Tx. inside a RV-camper with their four children.
+When officers arrived at the truck stop, they found Daniel Myers and Kyla Hosea of Conroe, Tx. inside an RV camper with their four children.
 The children were between 2 and 10 years old.
-Dothan man arrested for sexual torture, DPD
+52-year-old indicted on sexual abuse charges involving underage girl

 According to officers , living conditions were extremely poor.
 The camper emitted a foul smell.
 When they entered, officers found human and animal feces throughout the camper.
 There was no electricity, running water, or bedding for the children.